The-OpenROAD-Project/OpenLane/docs/source/installation.rst

    groupadd: group 'docker' already exists

 Step 3.
-Checking the docker installation
+Checking the Docker Installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 After that you can run Docker Hello World without root.
 To test it use following command: